romria/is-valid-email/README.md

 ## Front-End Email Validator

+🔭🔬🧪 Version is stable to use and further research is going on

 ### Q&A: Email validation VS email verification?

 We should clearly distinguish **Email validation** and **Email verification** processes.